 Warwickshire Canal boat hire base

 Black Prince have a narrowboat hire base in Warwickshire at Napton on the Hill, Southam.
-Perfect for short breaks or longer England canal boating holidays, this base offers a large number of interesting routes across the UK canal network.
+Perfect for canal boat day hire in Warwickshire, short breaks or longer England canal boating holidays, this base offers a large number of interesting routes across the UK canal network.

 Warwick Castle – a fun attraction that brings history to life in a very dynamic way with live jousting and sword-fighting.
 The Black Prince boat hire base is located not far from here.